Speeding is the second most common cause of accidents in America.

 The state of Florida has two types of speeding laws.
 Here are the two in detail.

-The Florida basic speeding law prohibits drivers from diving at speeds greater than what is prudent and reasonable.
+Florida’s basic speeding law prohibits drivers from driving at speeds that are not prudent and reasonable.

-Essentially, this means motorist must drive at a safe speed.
+Essentially, this means motorists must drive at a safe speed.

-What determines a safe speed, in this case, are the circumstances.
-For example, 60 miles an hour could be safe on a dry, road on a day with good visibility.
+What determines a safe speed, in this case, is the circumstances.
+For example, 60 miles an hour could be safe on a dry road on a day with good visibility.
 The same speed might be deemed unsafe on a wet day at night.

 The latter is then considered to be a violation of the speeding law.